MikroElektronika/mikrosdk_click_v2/clicks/ezocarrierec/details.md

 ## Example Description

-> This example demonstrates the use of EZO Carrier EC click board by processing the incoming data and displaying them on the USB UART.
+> This example demonstrates the use of EZO Carrier EC Click board by processing the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, performs the click default factory reset, and single point calibration.
+> Initializes the driver, performs the Click default factory reset, and single point calibration.

 ```c